Florence Haig: Biography

 Haig was given a Hunger Strike Medal 'for Valour' by WSPU.The citation engraved on the bar is 'For Valour' and the inscription says"PRESENTED BY THE WOMEN'S SOCIAL AND POLITICAL UNION IN RECOGNITION OF A GALLANT ACTION, WHEREBY THROUGH ENDURANCE TO THE LAST EXTREMITY OF HUNGER AND HARDSHIP A GREAT PRINCIPLE OF POLITICAL JUSTICE WAS VINDICATED."The medal ribbons were in the WSPU colours of green white and purple.
 Haig's medal (box is missing) is in the Museum of London.

 Haig left the East London Federation at the start of World War I and joined Emmeline Pankhurst, Annie Kenney and Mabel Tuke in their halt of militancy and turning to support the war effort.
 Haig was one of the movement chosen as coffin carriers at Emmeline Pankhurst's funeral in June 1928.
 Haig died in Wandsworth, London in 1952.

 Personal life

 Haig was a vegetarian.
-She exhibited regularly and joined Society of Women Artists in 1934.
+She exhibited regularly and was a member of the New Society of Artists.
+She also joined the Society of Women Artists in 1934.